 - Lipids (Fats): Necessary in moderation for brain development.

-Limiting sugary snacks and processed foods prevents excessive weight gain while ensuring nutrient density promotes healthy stature increases reflected on the chart.
+Limiting sugary snacks and heavily processed foods can help prevent excessive weight gain, while nutrient-dense meals support healthy overall growth reflected on the chart.

 The Impact of Physical Activity on Growth

-Physical activity not only burns calories but also stimulates bone density improvements and muscle strength which influence healthy weight distribution.
+Physical activity not only burns calories but also supports bone health, coordination, and muscle strength, all of which influence healthy weight distribution.
 Active four-year-olds often show better coordination and posture reflecting positive developmental progress.

 Recommended activities include running, jumping games, swimming, dancing—all fun ways that encourage movement without structured pressure.